LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 Since my Ubuntu version is `22.04`, I automatically receive the latest stable Python version, which is `3.10.12`.

 #### Update Packages
 Before installing Python, let's ensure our system's packages are up to date.
 Run the following commands to update and upgrade packages:
 ```bash
 sudo apt update
 sudo apt -y upgrade
 ```
 ![Updating System](http://127.0.0.1/assets/lab1-5.png)

+The first command updates the package lists for **Apt** package management.
+These package lists contain references to the latest versions of packages.
 #### Verify Python Version
 Once updated, verify the version of Python installed by using the command:
 ```bash